 Then, if you also import your campaign costs automatically, you can do the Return on Investment (ROI) calculations directly in Google Analytics, using GA’s new ROI Analysis report (under Conversions > Attribution), or in your favourite reporting tool.

-Do you have a unique way of tracking your marketing to maximise LTV?
+Do you have a unique way of tracking your marketing to maximise CLV?
 Are there other metrics you think are more important for subscription retailers?

 Littledata’s connections are growing.
 We’ll be launching integrations for other payment solutions later this year, so let us know if there’s a particular one you’d like to see next.